 North Carolina is the only state with a dedicated esports incentive program.
 House Bill 945 provides a 25% rebate on qualifying production expenses for esports events, with a minimum spend requirement of $250,000.
 This is structured similarly to film production tax credits and could benefit tournament organizers and large-scale event producers.

-IRS enforcement in the crypto space continues to escalate.
-Operation Hidden Treasure has resulted in over 320,000 CP2000 notices sent to taxpayers for unreported digital asset income.
+IRS enforcement on unreported digital assets is real.
+Per IR-2019-132, the initial IRS crypto-letter wave reached 'more than 10,000 taxpayers'; cumulative industry-press estimates of crypto-related CP2000 notices across years and letter types exceed 300,000.
+(TIGTA Report 2024-30-030 separately found that Operation Hidden Treasure has underperformed its enforcement targets, though the AUR/CP2000 program more broadly continues to drive matching notices.)
 The mandatory digital asset question on Form 1040 (Did you receive, sell, send, exchange, or otherwise acquire any digital assets?) means checking No when you did receive crypto prizes or play-to-earn tokens can be treated as a false statement on a federal tax return.

 Monaco CPA covers esports and gaming tax preparation, planning, and compliance.
 Fully virtual, nationwide.